linusmossberg/monte-carlo-ray-tracer/README.md

 ![Filters](https://user-images.githubusercontent.com/15798094/156931794-8bf84035-0a83-4231-ba73-d7c1c23da231.svg "Filters")

-The filters with negative lobes makes the image sharper but these doesn't work well for images with sharp HDR transitions, since this causes severe ringing artifacts.
-A non-negative filter with a small radius is probably preferable in such cases.
-The program uses the box filter with radius 0.5 by default.
+The filters with negative lobes improves sharpness, but they don't work well for images with sharp HDR transitions since this causes severe ringing artifacts.
+A non-negative filter with a small radius (e.g. Hermite with radius 1) is probably preferable in such cases.
+The program uses the box filter with radius 0.5 by default, which is equivalent to the naive method of simply averaging the samples for each pixel.
 </details>

 ___